mui/mui-x/docs/data/migration/migration-pickers-v6/migration-pickers-v6.md

 ### Headless fields

 :::success
-The following breaking changes only impacts you if you are using hooks like `useDateField` to build a custom UI.
+The following breaking changes only impact you if you are using hooks like `useDateField` to build a custom UI.

 If you are just using the regular field components, then you can safely skip this section.
 :::